positively addressing

 A corporate sustainability strategy shows how housing providers are positively addressing the Net-Zero Carbon agenda.
 The strategy also enables housing providers to engage with tenants, communities, public authorities, and stakeholders.

-A sustainability strategy is a long-term multi business cycle journey that require embedding in a corporate strategy and reflected in business operations.
+A sustainability strategy is a long-term multi business cycle journey that requires embedding in a corporate strategy and reflected in business operations.
 Housing providers are faced with the challenge of reconciling internal strategic objectives (e.g., affordability, new house building) with external policy, legal (e.g., climate laws) and regulatory requirements (e.g., governance).
 The goal is to develop a framework with which sustainability goals can be operationalised, prioritised, placed on a timeline and where any conflicting goals can be resolved.

 On the way to net zero